 We strongly encourage you to use this if you have a portal account.
 If you don't have a portal account, come to the school and set one up.

-If you are using either of these apps, but it quit working last month, you may need to uninstall/reinstall.
+If you are using either of these apps, but it quit working in September of 2022, you may need to uninstall/reinstall.
 There was a major update last month that requires this.